IU-Capstone-Project-2025/KIZAK/README.md

 docker-compose -v
 # Docker Compose version v2.24.0-desktop.1
 ```
-**Note that your locally deployed database will not have any data**
+**Note that your locally deployed database will not have any data.
+You can run [db_populate](https://github.com/IU-Capstone-Project-2025/KIZAK/blob/main/db/db_populate.py) script that will fill up data with our courses**

 ### Deploy